Simon Chaves

-Simon Chaves (born June 21, 1998) is a Canadian professional football long snapper for the Toronto Argonauts of the Canadian Football League (CFL).
+Simon Chaves (born June 21, 1998) is a Canadian former professional football long snapper who played in the Canadian Football League (CFL).
 He played U Sports football at Guelph.

 Early life

 Simon Chaves was born on June 21, 1998.
 He played high school football at Guelph Collegiate Vocational Institute in Guelph, Ontario, as a quarterback.

 University career

 Chaves first played U Sports football for the Guelph Gryphons of the University of Guelph from 2017 to 2021, spending time at long snapper, defensive back, and linebacker.
 The 2020 U Sports football season was cancelled due to the COVID-19 pandemic.
 He also participated in wrestling at Guelph, and was a Ontario University Athletics second-team All-Star during the 2021 season.

 Chaves was invited to the 2022 CFL Ontario Regional Combine, but not the national CFL Combine.
 After going undrafted in the 2022 CFL draft, Chaves signed with the Winnipeg Blue Bombers on May 6, 2022.
 He was released on June 5, 2022, before the start of the 2022 CFL season, and then returned to Guelph for the 2022 U Sports football season.
 However, Chaves suffered a season-ending ACL injury in the 2022 season opener.
 As a seventh-year senior in 2023, Chaves played in eight games while posting three solo tackles.
 He studied criminal justice and public policy at Guelph.